fmaguire/mag_sim_paper/manuscript.md

 For the reference genomes, as well as 12 sets of MAGs, prodigal [@doi:10.1186/1471-2105-11-119] was used to predict open reading frames (ORFs) using the default parameters.
 AMR genes were predicted using Resistance Gene Identifier (RGI v5.0.0; default parameters) and the Comprehensive Antibiotic Resistance Database (CARD v3.0.3) [@doi:10.1093/nar/gkz935].
 Virulence factors were predicted using the predicted ORFs and BLASTX 2.9.0+ [@doi:10.1186/1471-2105-10-421] against the Virulence Factor Database (VFDB; obtained on Aug 26, 2019) with an e-value cut-off of 0.001 and a minimum identity of 90% [@doi:10.1093/nar/gky1080].
-Each MAG was then assigned to a reference chromosome using the above mentioned mapping criteria for downstream analysis.
+Each MAG was then assigned to a reference chromosome using the above-mentioned mapping criteria for downstream analysis.

 #### AMR/VF Gene Recovery